carsonruebel/chatgpt-usage-analyzer/README.txt

    Visit: https://chatgpt.com/#settings/DataControls
    Click “Export data” and wait for the email.

 2. Download and unzip your export
+   WARNING: The ZIP archive name is extremely long and may cause issues with long file paths on Windows.
+   Before unzipping, rename the archive to something short like chatgpt_export.zip.

-   Inside, you'll find a file named `conversations.json`.
+   Inside, you'll find a file named conversations.json.

 3. Download this analyzer
    Either: